fadebowaley/Trivia/README.md

 ## The Endpoints Documentation

+## 1. GET '/api/v1.0/categories'

+Fetches a dictionary of categories in which the keys are the ids and the value is the corresponding string of the category Request Arguments: None
+Returns: An object with a single key, categories, that contains an object of id: category_string key: value pairs.
+{
+   "categories" : {
+      "1" : "Academy",
+      "2" : "Social",
+      "3" : "Entertainment",
+      "4" : "Science"
+   },
+   "success" : true
+}
+## 1. GET '/api/v1.0/questions'

+Fetches a dictionary of questions in which the keys are the ids and the value is the corresponding string of the category Request Arguments: None
+Returns: An object with a single key, categories, that contains an object of id: category_string key: value pairs.
+{
+   "categories" : {
+      "1" : "Academy",
+      "2" : "Social",
+      "3" : "Entertainment",
+      "4" : "Science"
+   },
+   "success" : true
+}

 1. Endpoint to handle GET requests for questions, including pagination (every 10 questions).
 This endpoint should return a list of questions, number of total questions, current category, categories.

-2. [ ] Endpoint to handle GET requests for all available categories.
+2. Endpoint to handle GET requests for all available categories.

-3. [ ] Endpoint to DELETE question using a question ID.
+3. Endpoint to DELETE question using a question ID.

-4. [ ] Endpoint to POST a new question, which will require the question and answer text, category, and difficulty score.
+4. Endpoint to POST a new question, which will require the question and answer text, category, and difficulty score.

 5. [ ] Create a POST endpoint to get questions based on category.